- After upgrading to Windows 10, many users reported that they can’t sync their AOL email.

 POP protocol might work for other devices and email clients, but in order for AOL to work with Mail app, it’s crucial that you use IMAP.

-- Open Settings, then go to Privacy > Calendar > turn on the Let apps access my calendar feature.
+- Open Settings, then go to Privacy, select Calendar, and turn on the Let apps access my calendar feature.

 - Change the sync duration:

 - In your Windows 10 Mail go to Settings.